 Beverly’s psychology, sociology, management, and adult education background combine to create her Work Smart Live Smart presentations, which are soundly based in research, and are enlightening and inspirational.
 Audiences discover the right strategies to improve their health, manage their challenges, and enhance their life’s satisfaction using her three simple questions.

 Beverly is a sought-after media spokesperson and has represented high-profile brands such as Expedia.ca, TD Insurance and P&G. She has made over 500 television and radio appearances on shows such as City TV and CBC, and in national publications from the Toronto Star newspaper to Chatelaine magazine.
 She is a highly respected speaker and is one of less than seventy-five Canadians to have earned their Certified Speaking Professional designation.
 This CSP designation is the promise that Beverly is going to be the easiest part of your event.

 Work Life Satisfaction

 Beverly works hard at creating balance and believes that an important part of that is in giving back to her community.
 Beverly dedicates about a third of her time to multiple community agencies and currently sits on the Board or volunteers on committees for CAPS National, CAPS Toronto, Karate Kawartha Lakes and the SWKKF.
 She has been a Board member for Grace House, MMHA, Ascension, Grace Lutheran and on committees or volunteered for MADD Canada, Distress Center Peel, COWHA and the United Way.

-The most important part of Beverly's balance is the time spent with her family including her two boys, husband and her office companion Misty.
+The most important part of Beverly's balance is the time spent with her family including her two boys, husband and her office companions: Misty and Carly.
 Beverly lives in the Kawarthas and takes full advantage of the opportunities to garden, camp, sit by the camp fire, boat and explore in her vintage Mustang.